Last Updated on September 11, 2023 by Karl Thompson

 An interview involves an interviewer asking questions verbally to a respondent.
 Interviews involve a more direct interaction between the researcher and the respondent than questionnaires.
 Interviews can either be conducted face to face, via phone, video link or social media.

 Semi-Structured interviews are those in which respondents have a list of questions, but they are free to ask further, differentiated questions based on the responses given.
+This allows more flexibility that the structured interview yet more structure than the informal interview.

 Focus groups are a type of group interview in which respondents are asked to discuss certain topics.